itstherall/itstherall/README.md

 ###

 <p align="left">I'm Thereza Aangélica from Brazil<br><br><br>- 📚 I'm currently learning software engineer<br>- ⚡ In my free time I play some sports like a beach tennis, soccer and love swimming! read some books.
 As a lover of the science fiction, suspense, and horror genres 👻 I found in software engineering a place to practice my passion for solving mysteries and learning to overcome fear to find answers and solutions.
-As one of the characters from my favorite childhood cartoon would say, "Let's split up and look for clues." - Scooby-Doo. <br>I also love listening to some music like a good eclectic one, however my most listened to rhythms and consequently the ones I love the most are forró, pop/pop rock and R&B.<br></p>
+As one of the characters from my favorite childhood cartoon would say, "Let's split up and look for clues." - Scooby-Doo. <br>- 🎵 I also love listening to some music like a good eclectic one, however my most listened to rhythms and consequently the ones I love the most are forró, pop/pop rock and R&B.<br></p>

 ###